 5. Adding an API to our project

-- ➔ Run following command to add api to our app
+- ➔ Run the following command to add API to our app

-- ➔ Now we configure properties for the api to set-up.
+- ➔ Now we configure properties for the API to set up.
 Below is the screenshot for the configured properties.
-In this project, we have used Rest Api and Nodejs as a runtime for lambda function.
-You can also configure as per your requirements.
+In this project, we have used Rest Api and Nodejs as runtime for the lambda function.
+You can also configure it as per your requirements.

 - ➔ Configuring DynamoDB table

 - ➔ Now edit lambda function by going into amplify → backend → function → src → app.js.
 Create a post method to put user info in dynamodb.
 Here “path” is /addUser as we specified during configuration.
 Below is the screenshot of the updated lambda function.

 - ➔ Now again, run amplify push to push the configured settings in the cloud, and amplify will again prompt the changes you will make and whether to push the configuration.